nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

 ```
 and re-run make.

-cannot find a c compiler
+cannot find a c compiler OR an error message that mentions rebase (cannot rebase)
 ----
 You might be on Windows 7.
 Open up c:\cygwin\bin\ash.exe` then type